 The first distinction can be made based on the number of dimensions to unidimensional and multidimensional.
-Dimensions can be both numerical and categorical variables, where unidimensional numerical classification is also known as binning.
-The scope of this work is in multidimensional classification as a single dimension does not have the explanatory power to describe the complexity of urban form.“”
+The scope of this work lies in multidimensional classification as a single dimension does not have the explanatory power to describe the complexity of urban form.
+Dimensions can be both numerical and categorical variables, where unidimensional numerical classification is also known as binning or a “classification scheme” following @marradi1990.

 Looking at the structure of the classification results, we can talk about flat and hierarchical models.
 Flat models generally define all classes as equal and do not specify the relationship between them, either because it could not be specified or because the model does not focus on such aspect.
 An example is general land use classification, which is flat (e.g. residential use, commercial, industrial) and the relationship between different classes is conceptually complicated to define.
 Hierarchical models specify, either numerically or conceptually, the relationship between different classes and hence offer a certain level of flexibility of classification as their structure can be interpreted on multiple levels of resolution.
 That allows the division of elements into two macro classes or multiple micro classes within the same system.
 A typical example is biological taxonomy of species, where different levels of resolution are represented by domains, kingdoms, families or species.
 Typical hierarchical classification is, compared to flat models, computationally or conceptually more challenging, but the flexibility which it brings (where applicable) is valuable.

-“”Methodologically, we can distinguish two key approaches - one is conceptual and other is numerical, or in other words, one is typology, and the other is taxonomy.
-Typology is a conceptual classification, where resulting classes represent concepts, not empirical cases [@bailey1994; @marradi1990].
+@marradi1990 uses the term “typology” for flat classification models and "taxonomy for hierarchical models.
+However, @bailey1994 suggests to use the same term to distinguish between classification models based on a different criteria.
+Methodologically, he recognises two key approaches - one is conceptual, for which he uses the term typology and other is numerical, named taxonomy.
+Typology is then a conceptual classification, where resulting classes represent concepts, not empirical cases [@bailey1994].
 Which means that typologies can be seen as qualitative classifications, because there is generally no statistics involved.
 The land-use case mentioned above is a good example of a typology.
-On the other side is a taxonomy, which is quantitative classification, with classes being empirical entities [@bailey1994; @sneath1973].
-As
+On the other side is a taxonomy, which is quantitative classification, with classes being empirical entities in the system proposed by @bailey1994 as well as earlier by @sneath1973.

-with the term classification, taxonomy is also used to describe both process and the final result.
-Conceptually, literature
+This confusion in what typology and taxonomy mean and what is the criteria used to distinguish between then is present across the literature and is not easy to solve.
+Furthermore, as with the term classification, taxonomy is also used to describe both process and the final result.

-knows three terms for quantitative classification based on statistical analysis.
+Literature knows three terms for quantitative classification based on statistical analysis, to complicate the matter further.
 One is numerical taxonomy [@sneath1973], which is quantitative, algorithmic classification (more on numerical taxonomy is in section ).
 The other is term cluster analysis, describing the process of classification.
 As @bailey1994 points out, the methods of numerical taxonomy can be classified as clustering algorithms, making the numerical taxonomy (in the sense of a process) and cluster analysis “virtually synonymous” (p.7).
-The machine learning area, to make things more complicated, uses term unsupervised classification for cluster analysis, but these two (together with clustering) are equal.
+The machine learning area, to make things more complex, uses term unsupervised classification for cluster analysis, but these two (together with clustering) are equal.

-Within this research, term taxonomy will be used to describe the final result only, while cluster analysis and clustering may be used interchangeably and describe the process.
+Within this research, the term taxonomy will be predominantly used to describe the final result of hierarchical quantitative classification, the usage which fits in the definition of both @bailey1994 and @marradi1990, but can be used for general hierarchical models if needed.
+Cluster analysis and clustering may be used interchangeably and describe the process.
+The term typology will be used within the relevant context to avoid potential disambiguation.
 Unsupervised classification is left only for occasions where it is needed.